stela2502/split2samples/README.md

 ```

 **Please take note** that `split2samples` will create 13 files in the output folder - 12 sample specific
 and one ambig.fastq.gz containing all reads where the sample id could not be identified.
+Please note that not all of these fastq files contain data.

 ```
 split2samples -r Data_R1.fastq.gz -f Data_R2.fastq.gz -o output -s mouse